en_USEnglish

 Ionic benefits

-Examples of applications created with Ionic
+Examples of applications built with Ionic

 6. PhoneGap